Environmental Monitor - Current Issue

 EIE Notice

-After Scoping, an agency that wishes to undertake an action that could significantly affect the environment must produce, for public review and comment, a detailed written evaluation of the expected environmental impacts.
-This is called an Environmental Impact Evaluation (EIE)Read More
+After Scoping, an agency that wishes to undertake an action that could significantly affect the environment must produce, for public review and comment, a detailed written evaluation of the expected environmental impacts, which is called an Environmental Impact Evaluation (EIE)Read more about the regulations for an Environmental Impact Evaluation.

 No EIE Notice has been submitted for publication in this edition.